Poet-to-Poet: A Multimedia Project for Grades 3-6

 - Language: Vocabulary Acquisition and Use, 4, 5

 Studying Other Poet Videos

 You can adapt the above activities to viewing/reading any of the other poems in the Poet-to-Poet collection.
-Of course, you will have to change the poem-specific activities, such as the preparation photo, and the poetic elements studied, but the viewing and reading and imagining activities (Sections II and III) can be easily adapted.
+Of course, you will have to change the poem-specific activities, such as the preparation photo, and the poetic elements studied, but the viewing and reading and imagining activities (Lessons II and III) can be easily adapted.